 What Does It Really Mean to Be 'Meek'?

-Of all the verses in the Beatitudes, the blessing on the "meek" is easily the most confounding.
+The third Beatitude, the blessing on the "meek" is easily the most confounding.
 That's because in English, calling somebody "meek" is not a compliment.
 Meek means passive, submissive, timid, even weak.
 Does Jesus want his followers to be pushovers?
 Not likely, says Eklund.

 The New Testament was originally written in Greek and was first translated and printed in English in the 16th century.
 In those early translations, the Greek word praus was translated as "meek," but Eklund and other scholars think that "gentle" is a better translation and is closer to the way that ancient writers would have used it.